Miss Mato Grosso

 Miss Mato Grosso is a Brazilian Beauty pageant which selects the representative for the State of Mato Grosso at the Miss Brazil contest.
 The pageant was created in 1955 and has been held every year since with the exception of 1990-1991, and 1993.
 The pageant is held annually with representation of several municipalities.
-Since 2021, the State director of Miss Mato Grosso is, Cristina Ranzani.
+Since 2023, the State directors of Miss Mato Grosso are, Muryllo Lorensoni and Nadeska Calmon.

 The following women from who competed as Miss Mato Grosso have won Miss Brazil: